Substack Writers at Work!

 I aim for a score between 20% and 40%.
 The headline of this post received an 80% rating.
 That’s the first time that’s ever happened.

-3. The SW@W HEADLINE HELP chat
+3. Go directly to the SW@W HEADLINE HELP chat for suggestions.

 Better than any AI tool.
 Better than any New York Times editor.